kratiuk/commentlinking/README.md

 <h3 align="center">✅ Roadmap / To‑Do</h3>

-- [ ] 📖 Create Markdown preview with link and anchor support
 - [ ] 🔗 Add support for creating anchors and links without preview text in backlinks
 - [ ] 🔀 Add sorting by line numbers in anchor tree view
 - [ ] ⚙️ Add support for custom comment types for specific files